 - Insurance matters including equipment breakdown, personal property and medical payment coverage, and accounts receivable

 - ABC license and restaurant license applications, counseling on license compliance, and defending alleged license violations

-The members of the Restaurant and Hospitality law group also have access to resources at the national and international levels through our affiliation with ALFA International’s Hospitality Practice Group.
-We encourage you to review our Restaurant and Hospitality Practice Group attorneys’ personal pages for additional information and then contact us to discuss your company’s legal needs.Have questions?
+The members of the Hospitality industry group also have access to resources at the national and international levels through our affiliation with ALFA International’s Hospitality Practice Group.
+We encourage you to review our Hospitality attorneys’ personal pages for additional information and contact us to discuss your company’s legal needs.Have questions?
 Contact us.